beingbing/java-springboot/src/main/java/be/springboot/pp/exceptions/info.md

 - `Closable` throws `IOException` and extends `AutoClosable` which throws `Exception`
 - with `try-with-resource` block, If Exception A is thrown while closing resources when Exception B got thrown.
 Then B remains the reported Exception and A gets suppressed.
 Which is what we desire.

+## Best practices -
+- throw early, catch later.
+- In the method where you realize for the first-time that an error can happen.
+That's the method where you have maximum information about the error.
+- never swallow thrown exception.
+- If you can not update method signature for checked exception, pass it wrapping in RuntimeException.
+- printStackTrace() gracefully prints the exception trace and move on to the code after catch() block.
+- use StackTraceElement[] for customized stack printing instead of logging stack as it is.